SenseNet/docs.sensenet.com/content/guides/getting-started/content_types.md

 > You can also copy the CTD and edit it on your local machine (instead on the admin ui) then upload it when you're done through OData REST API.

-**Important:**
-Existing contents, derived from the CTD you edited, won't be affected by the changes (it will only affects newly created contents).